You've found an area that we don't have tips for yet.

 Pick up where you left off in your book, across devices.

-up where you left off.
+left off.
 Read on.

 If you already see tabs in your inbox, click the "+" icon to the right of your tabs and